The potential effects of new residential development in South Hampshire upon the Solent have been widely reported in the media.

-When deciding planning applications a legal duty is placed on the Council to consider whether any impacts from new developments are likely to have a significant effect upon these EPS.
+When deciding planning applications a legal duty is placed on the Council to consider whether any impacts from new developments are likely to have a significant effect upon these PS.

 This process is known as a Habitat Regulations Assessment.

-The first stage of the HRA process involves formally screening a planning proposal to decide whether or not it will have a likely significant effect upon a EPS.
+The first stage of the HRA process involves formally screening a planning proposal to decide whether or not it will have a likely significant effect upon a PS.